 University of Kentucky Neighborhood Advisory Council

 Starting in 2005, Steve conducted a study to determine the feasibility and usefulness of establishing a Neighborhood Advisory Council to address issues of common concern between the university and its near neighbors.
 That work involved a set of interviews with key constituents, and then work with an ad hoc group to establish membership and other parameters for the Council.
-Steve has since facilitated the meetings of the group, and has worked with the co-chairs to set agendas and draft recommendations for the group.
+From 2006 through 2018 Steve facilitated the meetings of the group, and worked with the co-chairs to set agendas and draft recommendations for the group.

 The Prichard Committee for Academic Excellence

 The Prichard Committee is a nationally-recognized education advocacy group based in Lexington, Kentucky.
 Roberts & Kay has worked extensively with the Prichard Committee since 1984 in a variety of ways – designing dialogues, conducting focus group research, organizing conferences, assisting with staff development, creating and maintaining websites, and facilitating collaborative work sessions with allied groups. www.cipl.org also includes excellent information.

 The Mountain Association for Community Economic Development (MACED) provides opportunities and resources to help citizens build healthy, sustainable, equitable, democratic, and prosperous communities in Kentucky and Central Appalachia.
 MACED staff provide technical assistance to organizations and people to improve life in mountain communities, particularly for low-income people.
 In the spring of 1999, Rona worked with a design group and then facilitated a one-day session on values.
 Using an inquiry frame, staff and board members of MACED invested six hours in identifying the values that underpin their work as an organization, took initial steps toward refining key values, and began identifying concrete ways to align daily work more closely with those values.